I. Name: The name of this nonprofit corporation is the Robinson Jeffers Association.

 II.
 Bylaws: All activities of the Association must be in keeping with the Bylaws of the Association.

 III.
-Purpose: The Robinson Jeffers Association encourages and supports scholarly and critical work focused on or related to Robinson Jeffers, seeks to enhance awareness of and appreciation for Jeffers’ contributions to American and world literature across academic disciplines and for the general public, and sponsors programming and publications that advance these goals.
+Purpose: The Robinson Jeffers Association encourages and supports scholarly and critical work focused on or related to Robinson Jeffers, and it seeks to enhance awareness of and appreciation for Jeffers’ contributions to American and world literature across academic disciplines and for the general public.
+To advance these goals, the Association

 IV.
 Membership: Membership in the Association is accorded upon payment of dues established by the Association.